 With self-awareness, you’ll know that you struggle with mornings and can be short with colleagues.
 Unfortunately, while this doesn’t mean forgoing those early morning meetings, what it does mean is that you know you need to take extra care when speaking to people to make sure things don’t come out in the wrong way.

 If you’re aware that you can be hot-headed, you’re more likely to choose your words carefully rather than reacting in your natural style potentially avoiding a career-crippling fallout.

 2. Increase your awareness

-Being aware of what’s going on around you is as important as having self awareness.
-This means keeping your eyes and ears pealed for what’s going on in the organisation, in your market place, and with other teams and colleagues.
+Being aware of what’s going on around you is as important as having self-awareness.
+This means keeping your eyes and ears peeled for what’s going on in the organisation, in your marketplace, and with other teams and colleagues.

 In short, if you’re aware of what’s going on around you, you’ll have a better idea of why your boss may make certain decisions which might have otherwise seemed surprising, you’ll be in a better position to really add value since you’re more likely to understand how your role fits into the wider picture and finally, you’re more likely to know if there are certain challenges which your boss may be dealing with or which may be coming down the line meaning more opportunity to be part of the solution instead of adding to the problem.